whiteside-daniel/zoho-deluge-scripts/widgets/Zoho Widgets.md

 Type - You need to decide which kind of widget you want to develop based on your specific business needs.
 See Part 4 of https://www.zoho.com/crm/developer/docs/widgets/ for more information about the types of CRM widgets.

 #### Configure Local Hosting for Testing
-Hosting - set it to "External" and for the URL enter your local address (https://127.0.0.1:5000/app/widget.html).
+Hosting - in the widget configuration dialogue, set the Hosting to "External" and for the URL enter your local address (https://127.0.0.1:5000/app/widget.html).
 This will only work if you are live with `zet run` on your local computer, and it will only work for YOU since the IP address 127.0.0.1 is actually a loop-back address.

 Later when you're done developing your widget we will change this setting.
 For now we will leave it as external, with the local IP address of your hosted app, and let the CRM and browswer route to your local computer to test the widget.